 Vasopressin can also be released directly into the brain and influence social and sexual behavior (such as infidelity).
 In people with the “male pair-bonding” version of the gene this signal transmission is disrupted.

 Men with the RS3 334 allele are less likely to form a strong bond with their partners and are more likely to experience marital crisis or divorce.
-They are less likely to get married and more likely to cohabitate, than individuals without the RS3 334 allele.
+They are less likely to get married and more likely to cohabitate, than people without the RS3 334 allele.
 Spouses of men with the RS3 334 allele report feeling less affection and consensus in the marriage.

-Genetic changes in AVPR1A are linked to an increased likelihood of infidelity in both men and women.
 Other changes in the AVPR1A gene are also associated with: